CENDARI/editorsnotes/README.md

      Beware of access rights ... (sudo mkdir ... and chown /var/www/uploads) Then, add /var/www/uploads/ to iipsrc.conf

+20. Image conversion
+    When uploading images, an external process is used to do the conversion into a tiled pyramid file using the Imagemagick "convert" program.
+The external process should run using the following program (can be in background):

+    ```
+    bin/python manage.py rqworker default
+    ```

+    This background program can be managed by the `supervisord` program if you have it installed.
+Look at the file `supervisor.conf` for an example on how t set it up.

 8. Watchdog (optional)
       ```